zizifn/cf-worker-poc/README.md

 Ideally, worker should return multiple chunks of data to client, but it only return one chunk of data.

 ## browser client code
-> please open worker url first and run this code under worker url console to avoid CORS issue
+> please open worker url first and run this code under worker url to avoid CORS issue

 `chrome-console.js` is for testing worker code in chrome console